lucasjgordon/SlackForm/README.md

 slackform.getTypeFormResults().then(function (data) {});
 ````

-This method returns "results" as an array of entries, or "error".
+This method returns data.results as an array of entries, or data.error.

 ###Invite User
 This method invites a user to your Slack group.